cgerull/it.gerull.nl/blog/_posts/2024/2024-05-10-Postgresql-back.md

 ---
 layout: post
-title: VIM cheatsheet
+title: PostgreSQL pg_dump on Kubernetes
-description: "My personal vi cheatsheet"
+description: "Examples for pg_dump backups for a PostgreSQL database on Kubernetes."
-tag: vim vi linux
+tag: kubernetes linux
-category: Linux
+category: Kubernetes
-date: 2021-03-28 10:12:23
+date: 2024-05-10 10:10:23
 ---
 # Simple PostgreSQL backup with pg_dump on Kubernetes